 The days at Kruger can be long, but staying in one of the safari lodges within the park can take much of the edge off.
 One of the most highly rated eco-lodges in Kruger National Park is Hoyo Hoyo Safari Lodge.

-One of the first things that visitors to Churchill Manitoba notice is just how isolated this northern community is.
+One of the first things that visitors to Churchill, Manitoba, notice is just how isolated this northern community is.
 Churchill is situated on the shores of Hudson Bay.
-The only way to get to Churchill is by airplane or the newly re-opened train route from Winnipeg.
+The only way to get to Churchill was by airplane or the newly re-opened train route from Winnipeg.
 But those who do make the trip can see majestic Beluga whales and massive polar bears stopping by the shores of the city.

 In fact, Polar Bear sightings are so common in Churchill during October and November that most residents don’t lock their vehicles or homes.
-This ensures that, should a pedestrian encounter a bear within the city, they can seek safety quickly and easily.
-Because, even though they look adorable and fluffy, you do not want to mess with a polar bear.
-They are the largest land predator on earth.
+This ensures that should pedestrians encounter a bear within the city, they can seek safety quickly and easily.
+Because even though they look adorable and fluffy, you do not want to mess with a polar bear.
+They are the largest land predators on earth.

 If you travel to Churchill in the summer, you have a great opportunity to kayak with beluga whales.
 Not only can you take advantage of the great weather and long days.
 But being able to see these white whales breaking the surface is sure to thrill.

-Polar Bear eco-tours in Churchill Manitoba can be enjoyed at any age.
+Polar Bear eco-tours in Churchill, Manitoba, can be enjoyed at any age.
 Most tours take place in a “Tundra Buggy,” a massive monster-truck bus that offers sweeping views of the northern Manitoba landscape.
-If you are looking at the Beluga whale wildlife experience with kids it’s important that your child is comfortable in a kayak.
-Most tours allow children as young as 8-years-old.
+If you are looking at the Beluga whale wildlife experience with kids, it’s important that your child is comfortable in a kayak.
+Most tours allow children as young as eight years old.
 However, it is always good to check with the tour companies beforehand.
 Younger children can join Beluga safaris on pontoon boats.
 You can read our guide to Churchill with kids here.

 Ride A Schooner To See Humpback And Blue Whales In Iceland